helloyide/Cross-stitch-Networks-for-Multi-task-Learning/README.md

 ## Evaluation

-The overall accuracy is calculated by averaging the accuracies of sub tasks.
+The overall accuracy is calculated by averaging the accuracies of all sub tasks.

 ### Fashion-MNIST